Sk3llington/Elastic_Stack_Server/README.md

   - A Jump Box or a "Jump Server" is a gateway on a network used to access and manage devices in different security zones.
 A Jump Box acts as a security layer between networks and/or security zones and provides a controlled way to access them.

-Via the Jump Box, we make sure that access controls are in place to ensure that only authorized users (in this case, ourselves), will be able to connect to the network.
+Via the Jump Box, I make sure that access controls are in place to ensure that only authorized users (in this case, ourselves), will be able to connect to the network.

 Integrating an Elastic Stack server allows users to easily monitor the vulnerable VMs for changes to their file systems and system metrics such as privilege escalation failures, SSH logins activity, CPU and memory usage, etc.